disdi/linux_RT/docs/Roadmap.md

 ### Milestone 1 - Hardware Modifications

-- Integrate CLIC with RISC-V Ibex SOC.
+This milestone focuses on the hardware modifications needed for integrating the CLIC with the Vexriscv core.

 #### 1.1 Top-Level Integration
 - [ ] Create CLIC module instance in SoC top-level
 - [ ] Connect clock and reset signals
 - [ ] Define and connect interrupt input signals from peripherals
-- [ ] Connect CLIC-to-Ibex interface signals
+- [ ] Connect CLIC-to-Vexriscv interface signals

 #### 1.2 Memory Map Implementation
 - [ ] Define CLIC memory map (base address and regions)